-Department of Foreign Affairs and Trade Australia is accepting the application for Australia Awards Scholarships 2020.
-Fully Funded Australia Awards Scholarships is open for all international students around the world to study in Australia.
+The Department of Foreign Affairs and Trade Australia is accepting application for Australia Awards Scholarships 2023-2024.
+Fully Funded Australia Awards Scholarships are open for all international students around the world to study in Australia.

 Australia Awards Scholarships is one of the best scholarships for all international students and accepts many students every year.
 You can apply for Bachelors’s, Master’s, or Ph.D.
 Scholarships.
-You can apply in Australian Universities as well as and Technical and Further Education (TAFE) institutions.
+You can apply to Australian Universities as well as and Technical and Further Education (TAFE) institutions.
 Through Australia Awards Scholarships you can develop the skills and knowledge of individuals to drive change and contribute to development in their own countries.
-You can also apply in Vice-Chancellor Ph.D.
-Scholarship at RMIT University, Australia and Deakin University Research Training Program Scholarship, Australia
+You can also apply for Deakin University Research Training Program Scholarship, Australia

 Fully Funded Australia Awards Scholarships Details